robbert-vdh/nih-plug/plugins/diopser/README.md

 pitched or wide band sounds.
 More extreme settings will make everything sound like a cartoon laser beam, or a psytrance kickdrum.
 If you are experimenting with those kinds of settings, then you may want to consider temporarily placing a peak limiter after the plugin in case loud resonances start building up.
+Or maybe you'll want to check out [Safety Limiter](../safety_limiter), which is made for this exact purpose.

 This is a port from https://github.com/robbert-vdh/diopser with more features and much better performance.